Eggbertx/go-forms/README.md

 # go-forms
-A package for simplifying parsing and basic validation of HTTP forms into Go structs using struct tags
+A package for simplifying parsing and basic validation of HTTP forms into Go structs using struct tags.
+It supports strings, boolean values (set to true if the field value is "on" or "1", and false otherwise), numeric types, and slices of the same types.

 ## Usage